 42. Resolution in recognition of the services of Philip H. Bilodeau, P.E.
+(For presentation in October)

 Action: This consent resolution was approved.

 43. Resolution authorizing the City Manager to accept a Conservation Easement at 40 Farmwood Road as a contribution from Public Service of New Hampshire, D/B/A Eversource Energy for conservation purposes; together with report from the City Planner on behalf of the Conservation Commission.